top of page

 Is there a permanent fix to the problem?

 If conditions are favorable, aquatic plants will grow.
-However, there are steps property owners can take to help minimize plant growth in the lake such as limiting the use of lawn fertilizers and maintaining natural vegetation along the shoreline.
+However, there are things property owners can do to help minimize the amount of plants in the lake such as limiting the use of lawn fertilizers and maintaining natural vegetation along the shoreline to act as a filter for nutrients that wash into the lake.
+For more information on how to protect Long Lake over the long term, click on the Watershed tab above.

 Are herbicide treatments safe?

-The aquatic herbicides that are permitted by the Department of Environment, Great Lakes, and Energy (EGLE) are registered by the United States Environmental Protection Agency and the Michigan Department of Agriculture and Rural Development.
-They also undergo toxicological review by the EGLE.
-In Michigan, aquatic herbicide use requires a EGLE permit.
-The permit lists herbicides approved for use in the lake, respective dose rates, and shows specific areas in the lake where treatments are allowed.
+The aquatic herbicides that are permitted by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), are registered by the United States Environmental Protection Agency (EPA) and the Michigan Department of Agriculture and Rural Development (MDARD).
+Before herbicides are approved for use in public trust waters, they also undergo toxicological review by EGLE.
+In Michigan, aquatic herbicide use requires an EGLE permit.
+The permit lists herbicides approved for use in the lake, respective dose rates, and shows the specific areas in the lake where treatments are allowed.
 If herbicides are applied according to label instructions and permit requirements, they should pose no danger to public health and the environment.

 How will I know about use restrictions?

-All lake residents will receive a written notice regarding pending treatments.
-The written notice will list all herbicides that may be used and use restrictions.
-At the time of treatment, state regulations require that areas within 100 feet of treatment areas be posted with a sign that lists specific herbicides applied and the associated use restrictions.
-If there is no sign posted along your property, it means your area was not treated and there are no use restrictions.
+All lake residents receive a written notice in the spring regarding pending treatments.
+The written notice will list all potential herbicides that may be used and what the resultant use restrictions would be.
+The day before treatment, the state required treatment sign will be posted in all areas within 100 feet of treatment areas complete with a list of herbicides used and the associated use restrictions.
+If there is no sign posted along your property, it means that your area was not treated and there are no use restrictions.

 When is it safe to swim after a treatment?